+Land acquisitions, land transfers, and easement acquisitions must include acquisition of the property's water rights as part of the transaction.
 Land acquisitions, land transfers, and pumping allocation acquisitions must occur in conjunction with at least one non-acquisition land repurposing strategy or project type on the acquired land.